Winter Tomato Sauce: The Perfect Blend of Fresh and Canned Marzano Tomatoes

 Jump to recipeWinter Tomato Sauce: The Perfect Blend of Fresh and Canned Marzano Tomatoes

-Fresh tomatoes are less flavorful outside the summer months, but that doesn't mean you have to sacrifice the delicious flavors and textures of a home-cooked winter tomato sauce.
-I want to show you how to create a perfect blend of fresh and canned tomatoes that will give you a burst of summertime flavor all year long.
+Fresh tomatoes don't taste as good outside of summer, but that doesn't mean you can't enjoy the yummy tastes and textures of a homemade winter tomato sauce.
+I want to teach you how to mix fresh and canned tomatoes to give you a taste of summer all year long.

-In essence, the idea behind this sauce lies in the balance between the canned tomatoes, preserved at the peak of summer, and the raw but fresh tomato water.
-Indeed, outside season tomatoes are less sweet but will provide a lively, tangy fresh tomato note.
-Raw tomato water, you say?
-By simply extracting the seeds from the fresh tomatoes and straining them to extract the water, which is full of glutamic acid and deep tomato taste.
-This flavorful liquid is then put back in at the end of the cooking process, achieving a sauce that has the best of both worlds: the rich sweet, slow-cooked sauce of canned but ripe summer tomato with a touch of fresh, bright tomato flavor.
+Basically, this sauce is all about balancing canned tomatoes, stored at their best in summer, with fresh but raw tomato water.
+Yes, out-of-season tomatoes are less sweet but they give a bright, tangy fresh tomato flavor.
+What's tomato water?
+It's just the water you get when you remove the seeds from fresh tomatoes and strain them.
+This water, full of glutamic acid and deep tomato taste, is added back in at the end of cooking.
+This way, the sauce gets the best of both: the rich sweet, slow-cooked taste of canned summer tomatoes, with a hint of fresh, bright tomato flavor.

 As always make it your own!
 Fancy a bit of chili peppers in your sauce?
 Or more garlic?
 Freely customise it to your liking, this is your sauce!